 - Evaluate AI assistants based on workflow integration, not feature lists

-- Demand transparency in algorithmic decision-making with human oversight controls
+- Demand transparency in algorithmic decisions and clear human override

-- Test bias-detection capabilities and ensure diverse training data sets
+- Test bias-detection capabilities and look for diverse training data

-- Establish clear ROI metrics for AI implementations before rollout
+- Define ROI metrics for AI features before rollout

 | AI Feature | Sprad (Atlas) | SAP (Joule) | Personio Assistant | Workday |